hyperstack-org/hyperstack/README.md

 ## Development

 The original `ReactiveRecord` specs were written in opal-rspec.
 These are being migrated to use server rspec with isomorphic helpers.
-There are about 150 of the original tests left and to run these you
+There are about 170 of the original tests left and to run these you

 1. cd to `reactive_record_spec/test_app`
 2. do a bundle install/update as needed,
-3. rake db:reset db:test:prepare,
+3. `rake db:reset db:test:prepare`,
 4. start the server: `bundle exec rails s`,
-5. then visit localhost/spec-opal.
+5. then visit `localhost:3000/spec-opal`.

 If you want to help **PLEASE** consider spending an hour and migrate a spec file to the new format.
 You can find examples by looking in the `spec/reactive_record/` directory and matching to the original file in